Google increases user privacy controls

+BRIEF-First Solar to review alternatives for the sale of its interests in 8point3 Energy Partners

+* First Solar to review alternatives for the sale of its interests in 8point3 Energy Partners

-SAN FRANCISCOGoogle increased privacy controls for users and rolled out a website on Monday that answers frequently asked questions in response to increasing concern over how the search giant collects and uses its massive amounts of data.
+SAN FRANCISCO, June 1Google increased privacy controls for users and rolled out a website on Monday that answers frequently asked questions in response to increasing concern over how the search giant collects and uses its massive amounts of data.

 Users have been able to control certain privacy settings for months or years, such as whether to save web browser and location history, which is also used in targeted advertising.